alex-s168/etca-vnd-extensions/README.md

 TODO:
 - There is an interesting thing we could do for some scalar float funcs: we could require the integer u32 extension, and then make it generic over vlen!!
-- encode that some ops are only scalar?
+- encode that some ops are only scalar
 - float immediates?
 - two ABIs: vector extension scalar float ABI, and vector extension auto-vector float ABI?